lernded123/Video-Game-App/README.md

 Using golang to build out the backend which is not the traditional route, but I wanted to learn how to use a garbage collector langauge.
 I was debating between golang and rust but decided that there was few enough use cases that it was better to go with golang.

+For the API I have been using RAWG to populate the games that I have been adding into the directory